-Perhaps instead of thinking of building community autonomy in terms of desertion, we ought think of it in terms of organized abandonment.
-Historically speaking, the State usurped the various functions of society NPA either as full guerrillas or as "part-timers."14 This suggests that these people living on peripheries are conscious of preserving the autonomy of their peripheries and see the CPP-NPA as a means of preserving their autonomy.
+Furthermore, some anecdotal evidence suggests that Indigenous peoples and peasant creoles already living on the periphery often join the NPA either as full guerrillas or as "part-timers."
+This suggests that these people living on peripheries are conscious of preserving the autonomy of their peripheries and see the CPP-NPA as a means of preserving their autonomy.
 In this sense, the anarchy of the periphery and its peoples dovetails with the political-military strategy of the Party.